statsmodels/statsmodels/docs/source/gee.rst

 The distribution families are the same as for GLM, currently implemented are

 .. module:: statsmodels.genmod.families.family
-   :synopsis: Generalized Linear Model (GLM) link families
+   :synopsis: Generalized Linear Model (GLM) families

 .. currentmodule:: statsmodels.genmod.families.family